cloudfoundry-community/postgres-boshrelease/README.md

 ### Recovery From Failure Mode

-After the proper database is chosen to be master, run `bosh run-errand recover --instance postgres/#` and replace `#` with the instance number or ID.
-Once the task has completed, execute the same command again, this time replacing `#` with the other node's number or ID.
+After the database has been validated, and a node to become master is chosen, SSH into the node via `bosh ssh postgres/#` and then execute  `/var/vcap/jobs/postgres/bin/recover` as root.
+This node will then become master.

+Once the script executes successfully, then SSH into the other node via `bosh ssh postgres/#` and then execute `/var/vcap/jobs/postgres/bin/recover` as root.
+This node will then replicate from the new master.

+You will now have a nominal Postgres running.